R. Kyle Bocinsky, Andrew Gilreath-Brown, Keith Kintigh, Ann Kinzig, Timothy A. Kohler, Allen Lee, Bertram Ludaescher, Timothy McPhillips

 Select Area Page

 Manipulating the Map.
-You can drag the map left and right and up and down by holding down the left mouse button and moving the mouse.
+You can pan the map (drag it left and right and up and down at the same scale) by holding down the left mouse button and moving the mouse.
 You can zoom using the + and – controls on the upper left corner of the map or by using a mouse scroll wheel.

 Outline your specific area of interest.
-Zoom (+) the map as much as possible while still displaying your complete area of interest.
-Changing the base maps using the globe icon in the upper right of the screen, may also aid in outlining your area of interest.
-By clicking on a shape icon in the upper left of the screen, you can select a point, draw a circle, or outline a rectangle, or arbitrary polygon on the screen.
-Once an area has been selected it can be edited (one vertex at a time) or discarded using the edit or trash can icons below the shape icons
+Pan and zoom (+/-) the map as much as possible while still displaying your complete area of interest.
+You can change the base layer using the globe icon in the upper right of the screen, which may help in identifying landscape markers and outlining your area of interest.
+The shape icon on the upper left of the screen allows you to select a point, or draw a circle, rectangle, or arbitrary polygon.
+(These shape icons will not show if an area is already selected on the screen.)
+Once an area has been selected it can be edited (one vertex at a time) or discarded using the edit or trash can icons below the shape icons.
+Hint: If you want to change the size or location of a rectangle diameter or the center or diameter of a circular area, it will be easier to simply clear the selection (click on the trash can icon then click on “Clear All”) and redraw it than edit it a vertex at a time.

 Save or Restore your Area Selection.
-At any time, you can save your area selection (useful especially for painstakingly drawn polygons.
+At any time, you can save your area selection (useful especially for painstakingly drawn polygons).
 This saves the selected area to your computer so that it can be reused in this or a later session.
-Use the upload or download icons above the map on the far right.
+Download the selected area using the download icon in the upper right; upload the selected area in future sessions by using the upload button.
+You can also compose your own area selection in GeoJSON format using long-lat coordinates.
+Download a trial selection to see the format.)

 Visualize Data Page

 The Visualize Data page has two main panels: an animated map on the left and a graph on the right.
-Using color shading, the animated map shows the value of the selected variable, for each grid cell (which is why the colors appear n squares or rectangles) , for the year displayed below the graph and shown with the vertical orange line on the graph.
-The graph shows the selected variable’s values across the selected time range.
+The graph shows the selected variable’s values, averaged across the selected area, for the selected time range.
+Using colored shading, the map shows the spatial variation in the selected variable for a given year (indicated below the graph and by the vertical orange line on the graph).
+You can change years by clicking anywhere within the graph.
 Note that the selected area can also be modified using the controls on the map.

 Select a Variable.
-Just below the blue navigation bar, SKOPE displays the dataset title and, in a dropdown menu, the variable being graphed and analyzed.
-If the dataset offers more than one variable, you should first select the variable of interest using the dropdown menu.
+Just below the header, SKOPE displays the dataset title and, in a dropdown menu, the variable being graphed and analyzed.
+If the dataset offers more than one variable, you should can select the variable of interest using the dropdown menu.

 Identify the Time Period of Interest.
 By default, the map animation is set to start with the first year available for the dataset and the graph displays the full time-range available in the dataset.
-You will usually want to look at a more restricted time range.
+Many users will want to look at a more restricted time range.
 Immediately above the left side of the graph, you can change the beginning (Min Year) and ending year (Max Year) of interest.
 Be sure to click on the Apply button or press Enter to register your change.
 SKOPE displays the number of time steps that are modeled between these two values (inclusive).
 The time step is the minimal temporal interval that is modeled.
 For example, in PaleoCAR, the time step is one year.
+Note that at present SKOPE only accepts positive (CE/AD years) not negative (BCE/BC) dates.

 Analyze Data Page